UTD-FAST-Lab/Featured-Bench-Artifacts/README.md

 ### Getting Started
 We provide smaller experiments to verify the functionality of the artifact in this section, To replicate the major paper results, please refer to the [_Replicate the major results_](#replicate-the-major-results) section.
-The complete evaluation is expected to take hundreds of hours of machine time.
+The complete experiments are expected to take hundreds of hours of machine time.

 #### Requirements